vzelen/rviews/README.md

 |`unordered_map_view.hpp`|`rviews::unordered_map_view(SourceContainer<T>, Key)`|
 |`unordered_multimap_view.hpp`|`rviews::unordered_multimap_view(SourceContainer<T>, Key)`|

 Each view accepts the source container (which will be viewed).
-Associate container accepts the key which is obtainable from the elements stored inside the source container in a form of a pointer to a member data field of `T` stored inside source container.
+Associate container accepts the key which is obtainable from the elements stored inside the source container in a form of a pointer to a member data field of `T` stored inside the source container.

 Please find `example` folder.
 It contains a separate cmake project with `CMakeLists.txt` and shows how to include and use `rviews` library.